freemansoft/entitopia/CMS-Providers/README.md

 # Data

 ## doctors-clinicians
-1. Auto-generated clinician index `_id` because the same NPI and other ids appear more than once due to multiple hospitals or other registrations
+1. Auto-generated clinician index `_id` because the same ids (NPI, Ind_PAC_ID, Ind_enrl_ID) appear more than one row due to multiple hospitals or other registrations

 # References